-- In the Linux fingerprints section, specify SSH fingerprint verification settings for Linux-based protected computers.
+- In the Linux hosts authentication section, specify how Veeam Backup & Replication will add Linux-based protected computers to the list of trusted hosts.
 You can select one of the following options:

-- Trust all newly discovered Linux hosts automatically — with this option enabled, Veeam Backup & Replication allows all discovered computers that run a Linux OS to connect to the backup server.
+- Add all discovered hosts to the list automatically — with this option enabled, Veeam Backup & Replication allows all discovered computers that run a Linux OS to connect to the backup server.
 This scenario is recommended for demo environments only.

-- Trust only known Linux hosts — with this option enabled, only the following Linux-based computers can connect to the backup server:
+- Add unknown hosts to the list manually — with this option enabled, only the following Linux-based computers can connect to the backup server:

 - Protected computers that have already established a connection to the backup server and have their fingerprints stored in the Veeam Backup & Replication database.
-Veeam Backup & Replication displays the number of such computers in the Trusted Linux hosts field.
-To export the list of trusted Linux computers to a known_hosts file, click Export and specify a path to the folder to save the file.
+Veeam Backup & Replication displays the number of such computers in the Trusted hosts field.
+You can export the list of trusted Linux computers to a known_hosts file.
+To do this, click Export and specify a path to the folder to save the file.